brytonh/brytonh.github.io/about.md

 All blogs posts and thoughts are my own - not that of my employer.

-Mostly I like digging as deep into the technologies that interest me as possible.
-I'll gladly get down to packet-level if it helps me understand something better.
-I like finding creative ways to automate workflows both at my $dayjob or for independent projects, normally both involving networking somehow.

 ### Resume

 Here's my <a href="/images/resume.pdf" target="_blank">resume.</a><br>